-- Constraints on Holy Cross Hospital development at Forest Glen and its expansion in Germantown could shift energy away from the area - Shift away from small private medical practices may dampen demand for medical office space - Aging buildings inhibit businesses' ability to compete - Some existing owners' reinvestment impeded by rents and market demand limits - Increasing competition from e-commerce may further reduce demand for bricks and mortar retail space - High cost of ownership housing - Regulatory restrictions impede creation of new, infill housing types, such as Accessory Dwelling Units - Modest supply of missing middle housing limits opportunities for new homeowners - Construction period disruptions from SHA improvements
+- Negative aspects of living along a high-volume thoroughfare may moderate new residential development. - Constraints on Holy Cross Hospital development at Forest Glen and its expansion in Germantown could shift energy away from the area. - Shift away from small private medical practices may dampen demand for medical office space. - Aging buildings inhibit businesses' ability to compete. - Some existing owners' reinvestment impeded by rents and market demand limits. - Increasing competition from e-commerce may further reduce demand for bricks-and-mortar retail space. - High cost of home ownership. - Regulatory restrictions impede creation of new infill housing types, such as accessory dwelling units. - Modest supply of "Missing Middle" housing limits opportunities for new homeowners. - Construction period disruptions from SHA improvements.